-Trecons ; Kanash, A.C.
+Trees ; Kanash, A.C.

-August 28, 2013
+August 27, 2014

-WEST VIRGINIA HOUSING DEVELOPMENT FUND MANAGEMENT'S DISCUSSION AND ANALYSIS
+WEST VIRGINIA HOUSING DEVELOPMENT FUND MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED)

 The West Virginia Housing Development Fund (the Fund) is a public body corporate with statewide responsibility for housing and operates a wide variety of programs to provide safe and affordable housing for residents and families in the State of West Virginia (the State).
 The Fund is a self-supporting agency and does not receive State appropriations for its operations.
-Through June 30, 2013, the Fund has provided assistance for more than 115,000 housing or housing-related units.
+Through June 30, 2014, the Fund has provided assistance for more than 116,000 housing or housing-related units.

-The permanent staff of the Fund consists of 110 persons, including professional staff members qualified in the fields of accounting, appraisal, finance, law, mortgage underwriting, mortgage loan servicing, secondary mortgage markets, planning, architecture, cost estimation, construction, inspection, housing management, and marketing.
+The permanent staff of the Fund consists of 110 persons, including professional staff members qualified in the fields of accounting, appraisal, finance, law, mortgage underwriting, mortgage loan servicing, secondary mortgage markets, planning, cost estimation, construction, inspection, and housing management.
 The Fund provides services in these fields for its programs as required and utilizes professional consulting services from time to time to supplement its own staff.

-The Fund has 19 bond issues totaling \$453,715,000 par amount outstanding under its bond resolutions.
+The Fund has 17 bond issues totaling \$415,190,000 par amount outstanding under its bond resolutions.
 The bonds are rated "AAA" by Standard & Poor's Public Ratings Services (S&P), a Division of McGraw-Hill Companies, and "Aaa" by Moody's Investors Service, Inc. (Moody's).